 But there are some seeds that are just not welcome, and I do my best to never allow them through the gates.
 If they sneak in, or walk through when I am not paying attention, I quickly try to toss them back out on their ear.
 Yes, in part, some of those seeds come in the form of pigweed, dock and other normal garden weeds.
 But those aren’t the seeds I am referring to here.
 No, these seeds I am talking about are:

-There are millions of seeds in the world.
-They come in all shapes and sizes, and are what helps get us through life – from the catalogs in the mail, and the enjoyment of selecting just the right ones to receiving them in the mail, planting them in the ground and enjoying the fruits that they produce.
+There are millions of Seeds of Life in the world.
+They come in all shapes and sizes.
+Each one helps get us through life.
+From the catalogs in the mail, selecting the right ones, to planting them in the ground and enjoying the fruits that they produce.
 Others steal our time, energy and our sense of wellbeing.
 Maybe we should take a closer look at the seeds we are choosing to order, and get rid of those that can become dangerous and downright toxic.
 Life will be so much better if we can just grow the seeds that bring us joy, happiness and peace of mind.
 And the benefit of those seeds is we can always share the harvest!